-Novice drivers are drivers who do not yet have a full licence.
-A novice driver includes someone with a licence such as G1, G2, M1, M2, M2-L or M2-M. The various conditions under which a novice driver can be issued escalated sanctions penalties includes:
+Novice drivers are drivers who do not yet have a full license.
+A novice driver includes someone with a license such as G1, G2, M1, M2, M2-L or M2-M. The various conditions under which a novice driver can be issued escalated sanctions penalties includes:

 - convicted of breaking graduated licensing rules